Last updated March 11, 2022

 You’ll be able to find many different travel groups on Facebook again such as Solo/Single Traveller PH, Solo Female Traveler Network and Girls Who Travel where you can ask for travel advice or experiences other members have had at a particular destination.

 For your first solo trip, it’s often a good idea to make things easy for yourself and head to a destination that is used to seeing tourists.

 In places where tourism is developed, locals will be used to dealing with visitors and many people will also speak English – a great help if you don’t speak the local language.
 It will be easy for you to book things to do, find a good standard of accommodation and meet other travelers.

-Some of my favorite regions for first-time travelers include the US, Canada and parts of Mexico and Costa Rica, Western Europe, Australia and New Zealand and Southeast Asian countries like Thailand and Indonesia.
+Some of my favorite regions for first-time travelers include the US, Canada, parts of Mexico and Costa Rica, western Europe, Australia, New Zealand, and Southeast Asian countries like Thailand and Indonesia.